elliotgoodrich/SSO-23/README.md

 ![](images/string1.png?raw=true)

-We need to find a value of this string that does not represent a correct string, so we can use it as a flag to indicate that this string is SSO.
-We know that `size <= capacity`, so we can save `additional_capacity` instead of `capacity`. where `capacity = size + additional_capacity`.
-Now note that the most significant bit of `size` and `additional_capacity` cannot both be 1, since in this case `size + additional_capacity > std::numeric_limits<std::size_t>::max()`.
+We need to find a representation of this object that does not represent a valid string, so we can use it as a flag to indicate it is using SSO.
+We know that `size <= capacity`, so if the most significant bit of `size` is 1 but the most significant bit of `capacity` is 0, then we have the incorrect inequality of `size > capacity`.
 By some bitshifting we move these bits to the end of the string.
-In doing so, we need to move a bit of `additional_capacity` into the `size` variable.
+In doing so, we need to move a bit of `capacity` into the `size` variable.
 In the pictures we move the second most significant bit, but in practice it doesn't matter.

 ![](images/string2.png?raw=true)

-Now if these last two bits are both 1, then we are using SSO and we use the other bits to hold the string and null character.
+Now if these last two bits are 1 and 0, then we are using SSO and we use the other bits to hold the string and null character.
 This gives us a string of length 10 (plus null character).
 To be able to calculate the string length (keeping in mind that the string can hold null characters), we can use the other 6 bits of the last byte to hold the size (2^6 == 64 > 11).

 ![](images/sso1.png?raw=true)

 To use the last byte as part of the string we must make a few modifications.
-First, instead of storing the 2 flag bits, we store their binary negation.
+First, instead of storing the 2 flag bits, we store the binary negation of the bit we got from `size`.
 So if we are in SSO, the last two bits are both 0.
 Then, instead of storing the size, we store `11 - size`.

 ![](images/sso2.png?raw=true)